cmake-basis/BASIS/doc/standard/template.rst

 files are set up and the basic build flags that are required.
-The easiest way to get started is by using the ``basisproject`` utility to generate a completed template for your project that follows this standard, see the :doc:`quickstart` section for more details on getting started.
+The easiest way to get started is by using the ``basisproject`` utility to generate a completed template for your project that follows this standard, see the :doc:`../quickstart` section for more details on getting started.

 Required Project Files